dvorka/mindforger/README.md

-The project is under active development, but it wasn't released yet.
+MindForger project is under active development, but it wasn't released yet.